-So, you're looking for the best camera for kids.
+So, you're looking for the best camera for kids?
 Perhaps your child is showing an interest in taking pictures on your smartphone or tablet, and you think you might have a budding David Bailey or Annie Leibovitz on your hands.
 By all means, nurture that gift!
 There are loads of great cameras out there for children, some of which are expressly for younger people, and others that just happen to suit them.

 If you're picking the best camera for kids, the first thing to think about is the age of the child for whom you're buying.
-If you're shopping for a toddler, then something brightly coloured and simplistic is the way to go, but beyond that things start to get more complicated.
+If you're shopping for a toddler, then something brightly colored and simplistic is the way to go, but beyond that things start to get more complicated.
 Is this a holiday distraction or a tool for a student?
 That will affect what kind of camera you buy.

 Our guide is divided up into four sections.
 First we've got a couple of toddler-appropriate cameras that are great for pre-school little ones.
-Next, we round up our favourite instant cameras that allow kids to instantly print their images.
-Next, a few family favourites good for holidays and days out; these include some tough cameras that are waterproof and can take a few knocks.
+Next, we round up our favorite instant cameras that allow kids to instantly print their images.
+Next, a few family favorites good for holidays and days out; these include some tough cameras that are waterproof and can take a few knocks.
 Lastly, we pick some more sophisticated cameras for students.

 The best camera for kids in 2021